JitendraCh-Kore/pms-injectable-docs/README.md

 </html>
 ```
 You need to replace `YOUR_PMS_TOKEN` with your token/key provided by Pick My Solar.
->Note: If the given token/key is invalid then you will see an error in the browser's javascript console.
+>Note: If the given token/key is invalid, you will see an error in the browser's JavaScript console.

 ## Basic Integration Test
-For Testing & validation, open your browser javascript console.
-You will see the following in the console:
+For testing & validation, open your browser's JavaScript console.
+You will see the following messages:

 - On successful integration :